MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-slack.md

 ## Prerequisites

 - To create a work item, you must be a contributor to the Azure Boards project.
 If you don't have a project yet, you can sign up and create a project.
 For details, see [Start using Azure Boards](../get-started/index.md).
-- To create subscriptions in a Slack channel for work item events, you must be a member of the Azure Boards Project Administrators group  or Team Adminstrators group.
-To get added, see [Set permissions at the project- or collection-level](../../organizations/security/set-project-collection-level-permissions.md) or [Add Team Adminstrator](../../organizations/settings/add-team-administrator.md).
+- To create subscriptions in a Slack channel for work item events, you must be a member of the Azure Boards Project Administrators group  or Team Administrators group.
+To get added, see [Set permissions at the project- or collection-level](../../organizations/security/set-project-collection-level-permissions.md) or [Add Team Administrator](../../organizations/settings/add-team-administrator.md).
 - To receive notifications, the **Third party application access via OAuth** setting must be enabled for the organization.
 See [Change application access policies for your organization](../../organizations/accounts/change-application-access-policies.md)

 > [!NOTE]